dyweb/go.ice/doc/design.md

 - use timestamp as id, instead of manually assign number
   - need a generator (might take the chance to update gommon's generator code as well)

-migration table schema

-- id int
+migration table schema, create_time (unix timestamp) is used to identify the order of migration

 - name varchar(255)
-- apply time timestamp
-- description varchar or text?
+- description text
+- create_time INT
+- apply_time INT

 current version should be the last id